 Arthroscopy is a minimally invasive surgical technique used by experienced orthopedic surgeons to treat mechanical injuries of the joint.
-Usually two or three incisions are made into the area around the injured joint.
+Usually, two or three incisions are made into the area around the injured joint.
 The incisions, also known as portals, are only about six millimeters long (about a quarter of an inch).
 That may seem small but they only need to be big enough for small instruments to fit through during surgery.

 An instrument called an arthroscope (which, in Greek, means “to look at joints”) is inserted into one of those incisions.
 The arthroscope is a really interesting device.
 No longer than three to four millimeters in diameter (about an eighth of an inch), it has a very small fiber-optic camera bundled with a light, which provides video observation from inside of the joint.
-The video is displayed upon a computer screen in the operating room, and the orthopedic surgeon uses this video feed to see inside the joint and perform surgery without having direct open visualization of the joint.
+The video is displayed on a computer screen in the operating room, and the orthopedic surgeon uses this video feed to see inside the joint and perform surgery without having a direct open visualization of the joint.
 Thanks to the arthroscope, orthopedic surgeons can visualize the inner workings of patients’ joints in ways never before imagined.

 Small instruments (scissors, punchers, grabbers, etc.) are inserted at various times into the other incision(s).
 They are also very small.
 These instruments perform the actual trimming and repair work required to complete the surgery.